Sisters of Mary of The Presentation

-We, as Sisters of Mary of the Presentation, carry on the apostolic mission given us by our founders.
-We are strengthened by each other in our community living and in our prayer as we move into the various forms of evangelization.
+As Sisters of Mary of the Presentation, we carry on the apostolic mission given to us by our founders.
+We are strengthened by each other in our community living and in prayer as we move into various forms of evangelization.

 Healing in a Jesus Christ-like manner is not just a Catholic work.
 There are many people and institutions that carry on this work.
-The non-Catholic employee should be assured that there will be no attempt to change his/her beliefs.
-As with any business establishment, the institution has certain values and beliefs which the employee is asked to abide by in accepting the offer of employment.
-Different concepts of God and different concepts of truth are really no barrier to the fact that Jesus told us to love each other, and Vatican II has asked us to work together to form a new humanity.
+The non-Catholic employee should be assured that there will be no attempt to change their beliefs.
+As with any business establishment, the institution has certain values and beliefs that the employee is asked to abide by in accepting any offer of employment.
+Different concepts of God and different concepts of truth are no barrier to the fact that Jesus told us to love each other, and the Vatican II has asked us to work together to form a new humanity.

 We need to remember that the search for God frequently begins when people have first been accepted by another.
-We need to remember, also, that the health care giver, regardless of his/her belief, gives better care when he/she is cared for.
+We need to remember that the health care giver, regardless of their beliefs, gives better care when they are cared for.

-In summary, the ministries of SMP Health System are involved in a Christ-like healing ministry in the Catholic tradition.
+In summary, the ministries of SMP Health System are a Christ-like healing ministry in the Catholic tradition.
 We are all involved in the process of healing others as well as of being healed ourselves.
-Our desire is to work with all people of goodwill within and without the health care ministry in trying to establish a new humanity.
-Our mission engages all of us in ministry to all the people who come into our lives day after day.
+Our desire is to work with all people of goodwill within and without the health care ministry in order to establish a new humanity.
+Our mission engages those in ministry to all the people who come into our lives day after day.